Rednexie/mail-interface/README.md

 e-mail spammer with node.js - with various interfaces

 This repository was originally spamming the target e-mail addresses using the subscription form in the website https://pardus.org.tr.
-After the vulnerability was reported by me, the website developers have taken action, and quickly fixed the issue.
-I am looking for email sending access to use in this repository..
+After the vulnerability was reported by me, the website developers have taken action, and quickly fixed the issue, so this repo now sends fewer emails.
 I can consider a collab if you have access to send e-mails either via smtp or an api.
-Or you can just use the system with your own e-mail sender function, by exporting it from the module file `modules/sender.js`.
+Or you can just use the repository with your own e-mail sender function, by exporting it from the module file `modules/sender.js`.

 # Supported Interfaces
 - `index.js`: Application Programming Interface(API)